mbartlett21/featurescript-tutorials/slot-tutorials/tutorial-1/README.md

 });
 ```

+> __NOTE__
+>
+> Functions in the standard library with the "`op`" prefix are operations.
+These functions all perform some change to the context which modifies its geometry.
+>
+> Often, there will also be a feature function which calls the operation (in the case of extruding, the `extrude` feature calls the `opExtrude` function).
+The feature is wrapper which provides a nice Part Studio interface on top of that operation, sometimes with additional operations (for instance, the `extrude` feature includes additional parameters to optionally add an `opBoolean` and an `opDraft`).
+In FeatureScript, it's often a better idea to call the operation directly.

 After insertion, you should see the parameter "`context`" highlighted.
 This is the `Context`, a data structure which contains all geometry in the Part Studio.
 Almost always, your features will involve a single `Context` named "`context`", passed in from the Part Studio.
 Here, we pass it on to the `opExtrude` function so that `opExtrude` can create geometry in the Part Studio.

 The default autocompletion of "`context`" makes sense, so leave it.